clearlinux/clear-linux-documentation/source/clear-linux/concepts/autospec-about.rst

 Autospec attempts to infer the requirements of the ``spec`` file.
 If autospec infers correctly, the control files (Table 1) will automatically correct the build requirements.
-These control files are used to influence the ``spec`` file generation.
+The control files are used to influence the ``spec`` file generation.

 #.
 The :command:`make autospec` command generates a ``spec`` file from the